-Hedge School portrays a young Sheers ambling home after a day at school, picking blackberries on the way.
+‘Hedge School’ portrays a young Sheers ambling home after a day at school, picking blackberries on the way.
 After trying many, he crushes a handful, letting the black juices flow over his skin.
-This moment acts as a realisation for Sheers, ruminating on the evil inside man, with Sheers understanding the temptations towards evil.
+This moment acts as a realization for Sheers, ruminating on the evil inside man, with Sheers understanding the temptations towards evil.

-Owen Sheers writes Hedge School in free verse, consisting of 4 stanzas of differing lengths.
-In order, the stanzas measure 6, 7, 5 and 10 lines.
+Owen Sheers writes ‘Hedge School’ in free verse, consisting of 4 stanzas of differing lengths.
+In order, the stanzas measure 6, 7, 5, and 10 lines.
 The straying of form, moving between differing line lengths can be understood as a representation of Sheers meandering as he walks home.
-The essentially directionless movements of the adolescence reflected by the changing structure.
+The essentially directionless movements of adolescence reflected by the changing structure.
 You can read the full poem here.

 Within the tale, three men set off looking for death, after he claims one of their friends.
-They expect to kill death, and order an old man to direct them to him.
+They expect to kill death and order an old man to direct them to him.
 They go where he tells them, and when they arrive they find a great deal of gold.
-Knowing people will think them thieves if they take the gold straight into town during the daylight, they plan to transport it during the night.
+Knowing people will think of them thieves if they take the gold straight into town during the daylight, they plan to transport it during the night.

-The youngest of the three draws the short straw and must leave them, retuning to town to fetch food for the night.
+The youngest of the three draws the short straw and must leave them, returning to town to fetch food for the night.
 The two remaining men scheme together and plan to kill the third, therefore splitting the gold instead of getting a third each.
 The third man, who went to get supplies, parallels their thinking, wanting the gold all to himself.
 He poisons 2 of the 3 bottles of wine, then hurries back to the other two.

 When he arrives the two men spring upon him, killing him.
 Yet, as they celebrate their newfound riches, they drink the poisoned wine, leaving all three of the men dead around the gold.
 The pointless greed of the men drives them to their deaths.
 Chaucer points to the evil within man’s heart, reflecting on the innate tendancy to do evil.
 Their ‘blakeberyed’ ‘soules’ are a representation of this evil, lying within man’s very soul.

-Hedge School Analysis
+Analysis of Hedge School

 Title – ‘Hedge School’

 The title is layered in meaning.
 As a whole, a Hedge School was a rural school, often run in a barn, in 18th and 19th century Ireland.
-This was before education was available for all children, and was therefore a way of educating the local children of the village.
+This was before education was available for all children, and was, therefore, a way of educating the local children of the village.
 They were incredibly small, often ran by one sole teacher.

-Sheers makes reference to this rural schooling, but changing the literal meaning into a metaphorical one.
+Sheers makes reference to this rural schooling but changing the literal meaning into a metaphorical one.
 Within the poem, Sheers is taught a lesson by the blackberries he destroys.
 Quite literally, the ‘hedge’ is teaching him a lesson.
 Whereas the Irish had Hedge Schools, Sheers school lesson stems from nature, the hedge which grows the blackberries doing the teaching.

 The focus on the time of year, ‘September’, draws upon ideas of the beginning of a school season, and also the beginning of winter, a period of overwhelming darkness.
 The hours of daylight are shortest in winter, with this focus on darkness the perfect setting to explore the evil within man’s hearts.
-The idea of a school season starting also suggests the concept of learning, something which Sheers does within Hedge School.
+The idea of a school season starting also suggests the concept of learning, something which Sheers does within ‘Hedge School’.

 The adolescent Sheers waits for the ‘mini bus’ to ‘diminish’, ‘listening’ quietly while it gets further away.
-This odd moment of silence within Hedge School precedes any of Sheers moments.
+This odd moment of silence within ‘Hedge School precedes any of Sheers’ moments.
 It is almost as if Sheers wants to keep this experience private, ensuring that no one is around to witness him.

 Sheers ‘free[s] up both hands’ for his task, diving into his new hobby with passion.
-He seems singleminded, ready to explore and understand more about the world.
+He seems singleminded, ready to explore, and understand more about the world.
 He walks alone, the first glimpse of freedom coming within his adolescent life.

 The sense of childhood experimentation is represented through his reliance on the semantics of teaching.
-Beginning this stanza with ‘Another lesson’ suggest that Sheers is learning more about the world each time he walks home.
+Beginning this stanza with ‘Another lesson’ suggests that Sheers is learning more about the world each time he walks home.

 The delicate nature of him trying the berries ‘one by one’ furthers the sense of childhood intrigue.
 The slow ‘tracing’ of the berries relating to Sheers’ delicate and methodic trail of different maturities.